 Tip: check out the local farmers market in Versailles first thing in the morning to get supplies for a picnic on the royal grounds and make sure to visit Marie-Antoinette's private domain with the adorable farm animals and thatched roof cottages.
 To make it easier on yourself, why not take our Versailles Bike Tour as we've planned everything out the from transport tickets to fast entrances into all of the special spots and Chateau itself.

 If you don't want to spend your 3rd day at Versailles, you might consider spending some time walking around Paris' Opera Garnier and the famous Parisian Grand Magasins (department stores).
 That way you can get all of your stylish Parisian shopping done and find cool souvenir gifts for your friends and family back home.

 The neighborhood centered around the Opera Garnier is fantastic, especially if you're a fan of architecture and or shopping!
 This whole area of was completely transformed during the 1870s thanks to Napoleon III and is now full of beautiful Hausmanian buildings, such as the Garnier Opera House and the Printemps Department store.
 Don't miss out on the Galeries Lafayette with its stunning stained glass ceiling and their free rooftop terrace with it's beautiful view over the Opera House.

-These are the Terms and Conditions that apply to any tour run by BLUE BIKE TOURS SARL in France under the brands BLUE BIKE TOURS or BLUE FOX TRAVEL.
+These are the Terms & Conditions that apply to any tour run by BLUE FOX TRAVEL in France under the brands BLUE BIKE TOURS or BLUE FOX TRAVEL.

 In this document, BLUE BIKE TOURS might be abbreviated as BBT and BLUE FOX TRAVEL as BFT.